Connect with others who understand.

 If the idea of journaling seems off-putting, you can think about your writing as a narrative that details your journey through battling lung cancer and the resulting weight loss.
 The form of the diary can be completely up to you.
 You may prefer to write a daily symptom log, or if you find the inspiration, you can take a more artistic approach.

-For example, a member of MyLungCancerTeam said that journaling — particularly with poetry — is a therapeutic process for them: “I write to cope.
+For example, a member of MyLungCancerTeam said that journaling — particularly with poetry — is a therapeutic process: “I write to cope.
 It’s therapy for me.”

 Find Your Community

 Have you lost weight throughout your lung cancer diagnosis?
-How have you managed it?
+Do you have favorite calorie-dense snacks to recommend?
 Share your story in the comments below or by posting on MyLungCancerTeam.

 References